 - You're not alone: Knowing that other people are experiencing the same thoughts and feelings might make you feel better.
 "People's stress levels are elevated because of the pandemic, and it's OK if your eating is a little weird right now because of that," Harrison said.

-- Seek out support: Although we might be isolated at home, reach out to family, friends, coworkers, or a therapist so you don't feel isolated.
+- Seek out support: Reach out to family, friends, coworkers, or a therapist so you don't feel isolated.
 Talk openly about your worries, your concerns, your fears — having someone listen can make you feel better.

-- Get back on a routine: While you won't be able to mimic the exact routine you followed before the coronavirus, establishing a new routine you can stick to every day will help you regain some of the control you feel like you've lost.
+- Get back on a routine: While you may not be able to mimic the exact routine you followed before the coronavirus, establishing a new routine you can stick to every day will help you regain some of the control you feel like you've lost.

 - Listen to your body: "It's important to listen to your body's hunger and fullness cues and honor them to nourish yourself and help keep anxiety at bay," said registered dietitian Rachel Berman, general manager of Verywell.
-Harrison added that if you find yourself eating to self-soothe a lot these days, know that it's totally normal and understandable.
+Harrison added that if you find yourself eating to self-soothe, know that it's totally normal and understandable.
 It could also be a sign that you were depriving yourself before the pandemic, and the solution is not to clamp down and try to control your eating, but to ease up and stop the deprivation.

 - Do what makes you happy: Find ways to celebrate this time at home.
 Designate an hour or so each day to do something you're passionate about, something that brings you joy, reduces stress, and that gives your life meaning.
 Get creative by drawing or playing an instrument, read a book, get outside for a walk, or start that passion project you've never had time for (mine is writing a children's book!).

 - Show yourself love: McMillan said to use this time as an "opportunity to learn to slow down and prioritize self-compassion."
 It's so important to offer yourself kindness, patience, and sensitivity right now.
-Judging or criticizing how you're handling this worldwide pandemic will only lead to feelings of failure, so give yourself credit for your effort and realize this is new to all of us and you're doing the best you can (which is amazing, by the way!).
+Judging or criticizing how you're handling this worldwide pandemic will only lead to feelings of failure, so give yourself credit for your effort.
+Realize we've been dealing with this for over a year now, and you're doing the best you can (which is amazing, by the way!).

 - This too shall pass: "It's vital to keep reminding ourselves that this situation is temporary," McMillan said.
-We will get through this, so hang in there and maintain your hope that better days will soon be here.
+We will get through this, so hang in there!